 “We’re looking at a golden-winged warbler,” a woman added.
 Or maybe she said, “We’re looking for golden-winged warblers.”

 “Neat,” I said and pulled out my smartphone to document the occasion.
 Needless to say, I snapped a photo of the golden-winged warbler watchers and not the birds themselves.

 At the time I was pretty sure that the crowd of binocular wielding birdwatchers were spying on one or more golden-winged warblers in a thicket near Webb Royce Swamp.
-But then I mentioned it to John Davis, intrepid explorer of wild places and critters.
-John was surprised.
+But when I mentioned it to John Davis, intrepid explorer of wild places and critters, he was surprised.
 Really surprised.

 “You mean they actually saw a golden-winged warbler?”
 He was excited if slightly incredulous.